The road from Klyuchi to Petropavlovsk is a great adventure

 Located in the Far East region of Russia, on the Kamchatka peninsula -Russia's Land of Fire and Ice-, the road from Klyuchi to Petropavlovsk is one of the greatest adventures.

-The road is mostly unpaved.
-It’s 564km (350 miles) long and runs north-south from Klyuchi (a rural locality in Ust-Kamchatsky District of Kamchatka Krai to the north of Klyuchevskaya Sopka volcano) to Petropavlovsk-Kamchatskiy, the capital of Kamchatka Krai, along the banks of Avacha Bay).
+The road is mostly unpaved and navigable by all passenger vehicles.
+It’s 564km (350 miles) long and runs north-south from Klyuchi (a rural locality in Ust-Kamchatsky District of Kamchatka Krai to the north of Klyuchevskaya Sopka volcano) to Petropavlovsk-Kamchatskiy (the capital of Kamchatka Krai, along the banks of Avacha Bay).